12 chili recipes that will warm you up from the inside

 Perfect football-watching food: Coffee-rubbed brisket and black bean chiliPlay Video - 5:36

-For a crowd-pleasing party dish, first cook up Matt Abdoo's coffee-rubbed brisket, then add it to spicy black bean chili.
+For a crowd-pleasing party dish, cook up Matt Abdoo's coffee-rubbed brisket, then add it to spicy black bean chili.
 Try the brisket on its own, too.
-The coffee-rubbed brisket is also great in sandwiches.
+The delicious, tender meat is also great in sandwiches.

 A chopped chipotle pepper adds subtle, smoky heat that's mellowed by the lager beer that simmers along with the rest of the ingredients.
-Soy sauce may seem like a surprising addition to chili, but it gives the dish a rounder, meatier flavor.
+Soy sauce may seem like a surprising addition to chili, but it gives the dish a rounder, meatier flavor with plenti of umami.

 RELATED: 10 slow-cooker breakfasts you'll dream about all night